‘Hell will break loose’: Trump hints at military moves in Mideast, Americas

 The country shares a 8,891-kilometre (5,525-mile) border with the US, and Trump in recent weeks has suggested it should become the US’s 51st state.

-But during Tuesday’s press conference, he ruled out using military force against Canada, which has traditionally been a close ally — though not “economic force”.
+But during Tuesday’s news conference, he ruled out using military force against Canada, which has traditionally been a close ally — though not “economic force”.

 “You get rid of the artificially drawn line, and you take a look at what it looks like, and it would also be much better for national security,” Trump said, referring to the US-Canada border.